dhermes/bezier/DEVELOPMENT.rst

    $ BEZIER_NO_EXTENSION=True .../bin/python -m pip wheel .

-This environment variable is actually used for the ``nox -s docs`` session to emulate the `RTD`_ build environment (where no Fortran compiler is present).
+This environment variable is actually used for the ``nox --session docs`` session to emulate the `RTD`_ build environment (where no Fortran compiler is present).

 Dependencies